Skip to content

 Key name Requirement Level Data type Description

-GeneratedBy RECOMMENDED for BIDS raw datasets and BIDS study datasets, REQUIRED for BIDS derivative datasets string or array of strings Identifier(s) of the activity/activities responsible for the creation of the data.
+GeneratedBy RECOMMENDED for BIDS raw datasets and BIDS study datasets, REQUIRED for BIDS derivative datasets array of strings Identifier(s) of the activity/activities responsible for the creation of the dataset.

 Related activities MUST be described as specified in the Activities section.